 The AGORA programme, set up by the Food and Agriculture Organization of the UN (FAO) together with major publishers, enables developing countries to gain access to an outstanding digital library collection in the fields of food, agriculture, environmental science and related social sciences.
-AGORA provides a collection of more than 5700 key journals and 4100 books to 2800 institutions in more than 100 countries.
+AGORA provides a collection of up to 6,100 key journals and 5,800 books to 2,900 institutions in more than 100 countries.
 AGORA is designed to enhance the scholarship of the many thousands of students, faculty and researchers in agriculture and life sciences in the developing world.
 AGORA is one of the four programmes that make up Research4Life: AGORA, HINARI, OARE and ARDI.

 Research4Life is a public-private partnership of the WHO, FAO, UNEP, WIPO, Cornell and Yale Universities and the International Association of Scientific, Technical & Medical Publishers.
 Working together with technology partner Microsoft, the partnership’s goal is to help attain six of the UN’s eight Millennium Development Goals by 2015, reducing the scientific knowledge gap between industrialized countries and the developing world.
 HINARI, AGORA, OARE and ARDI – that provides developing countries with free or low cost access to academic and professional peer-reviewed content online.

 HINARI - Access to Research in Health Programme

 Launched in 2002, HINARI Access to Research in Health programme is managed by the World Health Organization (WHO) in partnership with Yale University Library and over 180 publishers.
 More than 5,700 public institutions in over 100 eligible countries have already registered to HINARI, which provides access up to 14,000 journals (in 30 different languages), up to 46,000 e-books, and up to 100 other information resources.
 The journals can be searched through a special version of PubMed (Medline), and other article indexes.

 OARE - Access to Research in the Environment